By-Laws of Tulsa NightWriters Club

-- Chain of command – President, Vice-President, Treasurer, Communications Director, Hospitality Director
+- Chain of command – President, Vice-President, Treasurer, Editor, Communications Director, Hospitality Director

-- Each calendar year the club shall hold a flash fiction contest coordinated by the winner of the prior year’s contest in tandem with the President.
+- Each calendar year the club shall hold a flash writing contest coordinated by the winner of the prior year’s contest in tandem with the President.
 The former winner will determine that year’s ‘beginning line’ and coordinate receiving entries, obtaining a neutral judge, and communicating names and awards with the treasurer.
 The contest shall have an entrance fee awarded to the first, second, and third place winners.
-Prize monies will be paid out in 50%, 30%, and 20% amounts accordingly.
+Unless otherwise determined, prize monies will be paid out in 50%, 30%, and 20% amounts accordingly.
 The treasurer will manage the monies for the contest.

 - Each calendar year the club will award the NightWriter of the Year to a deserving member in good standing at the December Christmas Party.
 The president will facilitate the choice of NightWriter of the Year and have prepared an award or trophy to commemorate said award.